 MAE 412.
 Mobile Robotics.
 3 Hours.

 PR: Consent.
-Introduction to fundamental topics in Mobile robotics; methods of locomotion; common mobile robot sensors, state estimation and navigation algorithms; path planning and obstacle avoidance methods; robot decision making and control processes; and mobile robot systems design.
+Introduction to fundamental topics in Mobile robotics; methods of locomotion; common mobile robot sensors, state estimation avoidance methods; robot decision making and control processes; and mobile robot systems design.

 MAE 415.
 Balloon Satellite Project 1.
 1 Hour.

-Student teams propose, design, construct, and test experimental packages, launched as payloads via a weather balloon that is tracked and recovered.
-Data acquired by the experimental payloads is analyzed.
+Student teams is analyzed. launched as payloads via a weather balloon that is tracked.

 MAE 417.
 Balloon Satellite Project 2.
 2 Hours.

-PR: MAE 415.
-Student teams propose, design, construct, and test complex experimental packages, launched as payloads via a weather balloon that is tracked and recovered.
-Data acquired by the experimental payloads is analyzed.
+PR: MAE 415. balloon that is tracked and recovered.
+Data acquired by the Student teams propose, design, construct, and test complex experimental packages, launched as payloads via a weather.

 MAE 421.
 Problems in Thermodynamics.
 3 Hours.